meningitis

 duration of their lives without showing any sign of illness.
 Other types of rodents, such as

-mice at the breeder, in the pet store or home environment.
-Humans are more likely to
+at the breeder, in the pet store or home environment.
+Humans are more likely to contract

 Individuals become infected with LCMV after exposure to fresh urine, droppings, saliva, or

-introduced into broken skin, the nose, the eyes, or the mouth, or presumably, via the bite
+into broken skin, the nose, the eyes, or the mouth, or presumably, via the bite of an infected

-ill, onset of symptoms usually occurs 8-13 days after being exposed to the virus.
-A
+onset of symptoms usually occurs 8-13 days after being exposed to the virus.
+A characteristic

-lack of appetite, muscle aches, headache, nausea, and vomiting.
-Other symptoms that
+muscle aches, headache, nausea, and vomiting.
+Other symptoms that appear less frequently

 enzymes in the serum may also be mildly elevated.
 After the onset of neurological disease